vmware/terraform-provider-vcfa/website/docs/d/storage_class.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_storage_class"
 sidebar_current: "docs-vcfa-data-source-storage-class"
 description: |-
   Provides a data source to read a Storage Class in VMware Cloud Foundation Automation.
+Storage Classes can be used to create Content Libraries and other objects.
 ---

 # vcfa\_storage\_class

 Provides a data source to read a Storage Class in VMware Cloud Foundation Automation.
+Storage Classes can be used to create [Content Libraries](/providers/vmware/vcfa/latest/docs/resources/content_library) and other objects.

 _Used by: **Provider**, **Tenant**_

+-> When configuring Organization Region Quotas, use the [`vcfa_region_storage_policy`](/providers/vmware/vcfa/latest/docs/data-sources/region_storage_policy) data source instead.

 ## Example Usage